The Romantic Route - Tourism in Vitoria-Gasteiz

 Fournier House (46, Manuel Iradier Street)

-Heraclio Fournier installed his first card factory in this house (built in 1866).
+Heraclio Fournier installed his first card factory in this house (built between 1886 and 1887).

 The arrival of the railroad led to an extensive transformation of the city in the nineteenth century.
 The current building is from 1929.